- Sample Itinerary

 It was an amazing trip in all respects - the rapids were fun, the scenery was breathtaking, and the guides sprinkled the two days with interesting geology and history of the area.
 Fabulous food, too!
 Before we left Green River in the vans for our adventure, Dustin expertly reglued my decrepit Tevas for me after I asked for a little duct tape!
 A truly full-service organization!

-The exciting whitewater rapids in Westwater Canyon are created when the swift flowing Colorado River is forced through Granite Canyon, a narrow seam of polished black schist capped with red slickrock towers.
-Virtually unknown 30 years ago, Westwater Canyon has become a favorite choice for river rafting because of its pace, rhythm, and intensity.
+Westwater’s rapids on this trip are created when the swift flowing Colorado River is forced through Granite Canyon, a narrow seam of polished black schist capped with red slickrock towers.
+Virtually unknown 30 years ago, Westwater Canyon has become a favorite choice for its pace, rhythm, and intensity.

 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 The typical itineraries below illustrate a 3-day and a 2-day trip through Westwater Canyon on the Colorado River.

-Peaceful floating and more time in the inflatable kayaks before reaching Westwater Ranger Station.
-The river enters the narrow canyons that give Westwater the nickname, “the Little Grand.”
+Day 2: Peaceful floating and more time in the inflatable kayaks before reaching Westwater Ranger Station.
+The river enters the narrow canyons that give Westwater the nickname, “the Little Grand”.
 Small rapids begin to materialize along the otherwise peaceful stretches of the Colorado.
 Camp at one of the many beaches within Westwater Canyon.

-Leisurely breakfast before rapids of Westwater Canyon.
-Rapids, one right after another, Marble, Staircase, Hunter’s, Funnel Falls, and Surprise . . . lead to Skull Rapid, one of the Colorado’s fiercest drops.
+Day 2: Leisurely breakfast before rapids of Westwater.
+Rapids, one right after another, Marble, Staircase, Hunter’s, Funnel Falls, and Surprise . . . leads to Skull Rapid, one of the Colorado’s fiercest drops.
 Finish with Bowling Alley, Sock-it-to-me and Last Chance.
 Vans will return you to our headquarters in Green River at the end of the trip.

 We meet for your trip in Green River, Utah at Holiday River Expeditions headquarters, 8:00 a.m.
 (Mountain Time) the morning your trip begins.
 Our headquarters is located 1/4 mile east of the Green River Bridge, across the highway from the Motel 6 and behind the Comfort Inn.
 If you arrive in Green River by shuttle, bus, Amtrak, or plane, call our headquarters (435-564-3273) upon your arrival to make arrangements to have you and your gear transported to our headquarters the morning of the trip.
 If you are driving, your car can be left at our headquarters.

-Upon your arrival at our headquarters (8:00 a.m., Mountain Time), we will issue your waterproof bags.
-You can buy any last minute items from our accessory’s store at this time (see check list of what to bring for a list of items you can find at the store).
-We will then take a 90 minute van ride to the embarkation point, where we will transfer to the boats.
+Beginning of the trip: Upon your arrival at our headquarters (8:00 a.m., Mountain Time), we will issue your waterproof bags.
+You can buy any last minute items from our accessory’s store at this time (see check list of what to bring for a list of items you can find at our store).
+We will then take a 90-minute van ride to the embarkation point, where we will transfer to the boats.

-We will return you to Green River (90 minute van ride).
-Our expected time of arrival back at our headquarters is 4:00 to 5:00 p.m..
+After the trip: We will return you to Green River (90 minute van ride).
+Our expected time of arrival back at our headquarters is 4:00 to 5:00 p.m.

-We provide ice water, lemonade, two sodas per day per person and ample cooler space.
+Beverages: We provide ice water, lemonade, two sodas per day/person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages that you bring so they are packed on your boat.
 The liquor store in Green River, Utah is located in the back of the West Winds restaurant.
-In Uah, wine or liquor is not sold after 7:00 p.m., before 11:00 a.m., or on Sundays and holidays.
+In Utah, wine or liquor is not sold after 7:00 p.m., before 11:00 a.m., or on Sundays and holidays.

-Prior to leaving for your trip, we welcome you to call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah) or 801-266-2087 (inside Utah).
-We’re happy to take the tme to answer your questions.
+If you have any questions prior to leaving for your trip, we welcome you to call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah) or 801-266-2087 (inside Utah).
+We’re happy to take the time to answer your questions.
 You may also contact us by email at email@example.com.

 IN THE EVENT OF EMERGENCY CIRCUMSTANCES THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS 435-564-3273